This website is brought to you by Lebec Briards. These links will be working soon. Thanks for your patience!

 Once an area is brushed out, I use the poodle comb to go through the coat.
 This makes sure you have gotten all the way to the skin, and finds any missed matts.
 Always brush first, or the comb will pull out hair, or break it.
 The greyhound comb can be used to remove any tiny tangles, especially in areas such as around the dewclaws.

-If a Briard coat is truly neglected, a felt-like matt can cover the entire body.
+If a Briard coat is truly neglected, a felt-like mat can cover the entire body.
 This has to be shaved off, usually by a professional.
 I have seen felted coats where the owners genuinely thought they were grooming, but they never got to the skin.
 That's why the use of a poodle comb is so invaluable.
-It reaches the skin, or tells you more work is needed,
+It reaches the skin, or tells you more work is needed.

 Raking